Visa Information

 Selecting Travel Dates

-• New undergraduate students, including exchange students, are required to attend the New Student Orientation.
+- New undergraduate international students (including exchange students) are also required to join New Student Orientation.

-• Please also refer to the academic calendar and residence hall schedules (if you are living on-campus) before you book your flight tickets.
-Exams cannot be scheduled around flights, and on-campus housing closes shortly after the exam period.
+- Please also refer to the academic calendar and residence hall schedules (if you are living on-campus) before booking a flight.
+Exams cannot be scheduled around flights and on-campus housing closes shortly after the exam period.

 Traveling to the U.S.